brillout/goldpage/docs/readme.template.md

 Note that an MPA is usually better than an SPA.
 You most likely want an MPA instead of an SPA.
-(An MPA is basically the same than an SPA but with server-side routing and code-splitting.)
+(An MPA is basically the same as an SPA but with server-side routing and code-splitting.)

 FYI, an SPA is what you get when you use create-react-app, vue-cli, Webpack, or Parcel.